SaiSrikar2004/gem5_garnet_wireless/README.md

 - The project is ongoing, and updates will be provided as further progress is made.
 - Stay tuned for more improvements and optimizations.
+## Citation
+The modifications for this project were based on the gem5 repository.
+For reference, please see: [Gem5](https://github.com/gem5/gem5.git).

 ## Contact

-For questions or contributions, please reach out to [your email or contact information].
+For questions or contributions, please reach out to [srikardokka104@gmail.com].

 ---